stelcodes/nuzzle/README.md

    (= [:tags :clojure] page-key) (render-index-page page) :else (layout page [:h1 title] (render-content))))
 ```

-## Generating an RSS feed
-Nuzzle comes with support for generating an RSS feed.
-(TODO)

 ## Syntax Highlighting
 Syntax-highlighted code can give your website a polished, sophisticated appearance.
 Nuzzle let's you painlessly plug your Markdown code-blocks into [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma).
 Nuzzle uses `clojure.java.shell` to interact with these programs.
 Since they are not available as Java or Clojure libraries, Nuzzle users must manually install them into their $PATH in order for Nuzzle to use them.